-Alabama Nursing Homes
+Alabama Nursing Homes Defined

-Cost of Nursing Homes in Alabama
+Regulation of Alabama Nursing Homes

 The costs for a nursing home in Alabama have steadily increased through the years due to inflation.
 These costs typically include room and board, social services, nursing care and recreational activities.
 Additional services such as speech, occupational or physical therapy, however, are not usually included in the cost and are a separate charge.
 In many cases, the national programs of Medicare and Medicaid help pay for nursing care for those seniors who need it most.
 Still other residents of nursing homes must pay at least a portion of their own care.